cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-vinyl-sticker-using-an-electronic-cutter.md

 ---
-title: How to make a vinyl sticker using an electronic cutter
+title: How to Make a Vinyl Sticker using an Electronic Cutter
 categories:
   - 2D Design
 tags: